Independently reconfigurable internal loss and resonance-shift in an interferometer-embedded optical cavity: Introduction

-An alternate approach is to tune the input/output coupling to the cavity using a thermo-optically or optomechanically tunable coupler, which alters the external losses and reconfigures the loaded quality factor (Q) of the cavity~\cite{\tunCoupOne,\tunCoupTwo,\optomechanical,\reconfigTwo,\programmableOne}.
+One such class of reconfigurable optical cavity involves tuning the input/output coupling to the cavity using a thermo-optically or optomechanically tunable coupler, which alters the external losses and reconfigures the loaded quality factor (Q) of the cavity~\cite{\tunCoupOne,\tunCoupTwo,\optomechanical,\reconfigTwo,\programmableOne}.
 In these methods involving a single coupler, precise control over the tuning is challenging.
 A simpler and more efficient solution is to use an interferometer as a distributed coupler into the cavity~\cite{\reconfigFour}.
-In this structure, tuning the phase-difference between the two arms of the interferometer creates an artificial change in the effective power coupled into (or out of) the cavity, thus modifying the coupling and the loaded Q, although the energy lost by the cavity simply leaks to the output.
-This structure has been successfully employed in photonic integrated circuits for various signal-processing applications, where significant changes in the cavity transmission is required~\cite{\reconfigFour}.
-However, for many applications in cavity optomechanics and quantum optics, standalone cavities or cavities with a standard coupled waveguide are preferred~\cite{\cavityOptomechanics}.
-The presence of the interferometer at the coupler limits its usage in such applications.
-Furthermore, in most of these applications, the internal Q is more important than the loaded Q. A generic phase-tuning approach for both internal loss and resonance-shift, that can be applied on any photonic platform, would be extremely useful to achieve full reconfigurability of an optical cavity.
-Furthermore, independent reconfigurability of the optical loss and the resonant wavelength of the cavity in such an approach would be a significant advance for all applications of optical cavities.
-This work demonstrates such an approach.
+In this two-point coupled optical cavity structure, tuning the phase-difference between the two arms of the interferometer creates a controlled change in the effective power coupled into (or leaking out of) the cavity, thus modifying the coupling and the loaded Q. This structure has been successfully employed in photonic integrated circuits for various signal-processing applications, where significant changes in the cavity transmission are required~\cite{\reconfigFour}.
+However, the standalone input-output relation of the optical cavity is inevitably altered in this approach (see supplementary information~\cite{supp}).
+Many applications such as cavity optomechanics, quantum optics, photonic cavity molecules (higher order optical cavities) treat the optical cavity as a standalone structure and the input/output coupling is effected by generic methods such as a tapered optical fibre or point/racetrack coupled waveguides~\cite{\cavityOptomechanics,\higherOrderApplications}.
+The presence of the interferometer at the coupler limits the cavity's usage in such applications.
+In these applications, it is important to tune the internal Q of the cavity, instead of the loaded Q, so that the reconfigurable optical cavity can be treated as a standalone entity independent of the coupler.
+A generic phase-tuning approach for both internal loss and resonance-shift, that can be applied on any photonic platform, would be extremely useful to achieve full reconfigurability of an optical cavity.
+An ideal reconfigurable cavity is expected to allow independent control over the resonant frequency and the cavity-loss, that has remained a challenge using the conventional approaches.
+This work demonstrates such an optical cavity.